enkidevs/curriculum/JavaScript/Npm/package-json.md

 The best way to manage locally installed packages is through the **package.json** file.
 Here are some key points of why you should use one:
  - it serves as a documentation for the packages your project is using
  - it allows you to choose a specific package version that you might want to use in your project
- - running `npm install` in the same folder in which the *package.json* is located will install every dependency specified
+ - running `npm install` in the same folder in which the *package.json* is located will download every dependency specified

 The syntax to specify dependencies inside *package.json* is:
 ```javascript